Nobuhiro Sugiyama

 Nobuhiro Sugiyama (杉山 延寛, Sugiyama Nobuhiro) is a Japanese animator, character designer, and storyboard artist.

 Career

 Sugiyama joined Shaft in 2001 as an in-between animator while he was interested in drawing a variety of subjects and learning from the industry.
 By 2003 he was a key animator, and by 2004 an animation director.
 In 2007, Sugiyama was chosen to design the characters for the studio's adaptation of the Ef visual novel.
 Sugiyama became one of the studio's primary character designers and chief animation directors and was again given the task of heading the Arakawa Under the Bridge project in 2010.
 In 2011, Sugiyama was opposite of character designer Asako Nishida in acting as the chief animation director for Ground Control to Psychoelectric Girl.
 Nishida commented on herself, the main animators, and Sugiyama being especially particular about the drawings of character's legs in the work.
 In 2014, he was given responsibility of designing the characters for the Nisekoi anime adaptation.
-Sugiyama's work had a profound effect on two artists related to the series in particular: Shaft colleague Kazuya Shiotsuki, who was sharing chief animation direction duties with Sugiyama and another animator, called Sugiyama's character sheets and key visual drawings to be "god-like."
-When asked who had influenced him the most, Shiotsuki named Sugiyama.
-Nisekoi manga artist Naoshi Komi also noted a significant influence on his work from Sugiyama.
-Komi described Sugiyama's drawings of the cast to be feminine and admired them.
-When he first saw the designs and drawings for the anime, he considered them to be "unbeatable" and said that as of noticing them, sometimes imports Sugiyama's drawings and learns from him by copying them.